-The National Partnership for Educational Access (NPEA) and Jack Kent Cooke Foundation are pleased to announce the winner of the 2019 Award for Excellence in Educational Access.
-For the fourth year in a row, NPEA Member Jack Kent Cooke Foundation generously sponsored the Award for Excellence in Educational Access.
-The winner has made a notable difference in the lives of underserved students and has demonstrated:
+For the fifth year in a row, NPEA Member Jack Kent Cooke Foundation will generously sponsor the Award for Excellence in Educational Access.
+The Award recognizes an NPEA member who has made a notable difference in the lives of underserved students and has demonstrated:

 - Effective practices in supporting underserved students with high-quality educational opportunities along the K-16 continuum;